abpio/abp-commercial-docs/en/startup-templates/microservice/synchronous-interservice communication.md

 # Synchronous Communication between Microservices

-> This documentation introduces guidance for synchronous communication between microservices.
+> This documentation introduces guidance for inter-service communication between two microservices using synchronous HTTP communication.

-Sample demonstrates how to call *ProductService* from *OrderService*.
-If you don't know how the OrderService is created, please refer to [Add New Microservice guide](add-microservice.md).
+The below sample demonstrates how to make a request to **ProductService** from **OrderService**.
+See [Add New Microservice Guide](add-microservice.md) to understand how to add a new microservice project (*OrderService*) to your solution.

 ## Client Credentials Flow